 As one of the most iconic excursions of Hong Kong, the Star Ferry is definitely worth the ride over.
 Transporting people from either side of the Victoria Harbour (from either Central or Kowloon’s Tsim Sha Tsui) since the 1880s, the Star Ferry offers unrivalled views of Hong Kong’s cityscape from its two decks.
 The ride takes five minutes, and priced at only 0.20 GBP per trip, remains the most cost-effective way to take in the city’s striking skyline.

 Sprawled above a lush forested canopy, the Asia Society’s Hong Kong outpost acts as a balcony over the city.
 The former British military buildings have been repurposed to host a variety of art exhibitions, including rotating displays of the Rockefeller collection of Asian art.
 Soak in the views on the marble and glass terraces, tour the featured exhibitions, and enjoy cocktails with a blend of Asian and Mediterranean cuisine at Ammo, the in-house restaurant and bar.

 - Phone: +852 2103 9511

 - Website: http://asiasociety.org/hong-kong

-Situated away from the hustle and bustle of the city centre, Tuve Hotel’s strategic position in the quiet neighbourhood of Tin Hau reflects its philosophy of understated luxury.
-A thoughtfully designed, 66-room boutique hotel, Tuve champions warm minimalism in its decor with the use of raw materials such as gold-flecked concrete walls and slatted wood bed frames.
-The property’s most striking feature, however, is its usage of light: The architectural design of its lobby allows the light to spill into the space, creating ethereal bursts of sunrays on the marble flooring.
+Situated away from the bustle of the city centre, Tuve Hotel’s position in the quiet neighbourhood of Tin Hau magnifies its sense of understated luxury.
+A thoughtfully designed, 66-room boutique hotel, Tuve champions warm, raw materials in its decor, such as gold-flecked concrete and dark wood panels across its walls.
+The property’s most striking feature, however, is the design of its lobby: natural light spills into the space, casting ethereal beams across the marble flooring.